 Ahsoka landed on something soft, something which let out an 'oof' as her weight pressed it against the ground.
-Almost instantly realising that she had somehow landed on a small sentient, Tano braced her hands to either side of it and pushed upwards.
+Almost instantly realizing that she had somehow landed on a small sentient, Tano braced her hands to either side of it and pushed upwards.

 Ahsoka paused as her backpack impacted against something and she shifted her position, rolling onto her side against a wall.
-Pulling the small sentient into a protective one-armed embrace, Ahsoka reached round, quickly realising that she was in a small triangular compartment with an odd corrugated roof.
+Pulling the small sentient into a protective one-armed embrace, Ahsoka reached round, quickly realizing that she was in a small triangular compartment with an odd corrugated roof.